 - Annuity Payment Roll of 1914***

 When new applications come in, the staff researches that application and present their findings to the Enrollment Committee.
 The Enrollment Committee checks over all of the research and determines whether the applicants are eligible for enrollment.
 All eligible applications are presented by the Enrollment Committee to the Tribal Council for final enrollment into the Tribe.
-We are currently only enrolling new members in June.
-In order to ensure that your paperwork is processed before June, please submit your application by April 15th.

 Just for your assurance regarding enrollment records… the Enrollment Officer and Office Staff maintain all the enrollment files in a computer database as well as the original applications and research in fire safe locking files in the Tribal Office.
 All office staff must sign confidentiality agreements before they work with enrollment files.

 Jody Abing, Tammy Davies, Tony Johnson and Christine McClure.

 Download an application to join this committee